 We will give notice in writing of our decision on the application within 28 days of receipt of the application or a longer period agreed between the applicant and us.

 Planning fees are set by the Government.
-Please refer to the Schedule of Planning Fees in the Information and Resources section.
+Please refer to the Schedule of Planning Fees in Downloads.